 Failure to pay debts back will leave a mark on your credit reference file and make it more difficult for you to obtain credit at a reasonable rate of interest, even for statute-barred debts.

 We hope that after reading the information above, you now understand that every debt has a due date.
-In other words, a debt collection agency has a deadline for collecting an old debt.
+In other words, a debt Recovery agency has a deadline for collecting an old debt.
 Contact Vakilsearch right now if you need help managing your debt.
 Their expert team of legal professionals will assist you with every legal matter.